You can also study this course:

-You will be able to practice the technology provided by the world cloud leader and undertake a free Amazon AWS official certification MOC exam, as well as gain a 50% discount on Amazon AWS (Cloud Architecture) official certification exam (optional for students).
+You will be able to practice the technology provided by the world cloud leader and gain a 50% discount on Amazon AWS (Cloud Architecture) official certification exam (optional for students).
 For further information, please contact Dr Rafid Al-Khannak.

 What facilities can I use?